mastodon/documentation/content/en/methods/notifications.md

 ##### Query parameters

-max_id
-: String.
-All results returned will be lesser than this ID.
-In effect, sets an upper bound on results.

-since_id
-: String.
-All results returned will be greater than this ID.
-In effect, sets a lower bound on results.

-min_id
-: String.
-Returns results immediately newer than this ID.
-In effect, sets a cursor at this ID and paginates forward.

 limit
 : Integer.
 Maximum number of results to return.
 Defaults to 100 notifications.
 Max 1000 notifications.

 types[]
 : Array of String.
-Types to include in the result.
+Types of notifications that should count towards unread notifications.

 exclude_types[]
 : Array of String.
-Types to exclude from the results.
+Types of notifications that should not count towards unread notifications.

 account_id
 : String.
-Return only notifications received from the specified account.
+Only count unread notifications received from the specified account.

 #### Response